cloewen8/Dolgeon/README.md

 - Defeat bosses to progress to lower, harder floors.
 - Taking damage and returning to the beginning upon loosing all health.

+Each area will be a collection of rooms which will contain a collection of tiles (floor and wall layers) and enemies.
+Some rooms may contain an item.

 ## Look
 As the player progresses, the look of the game will change.